steinbring/jws.dev/resume.md

 * I designed and developed a progressive web application for [Douglas Products](https://douglasproducts.com/) using [Vue.js](https://vuejs.org/) and [Firebase](https://firebase.google.com/).
 * I regularly researched and presented new technical concepts to the agency's development team.
 * I served on a team with the mandate to standardize agency development practices.
-* I served on an AI working group where developed a retrieval-augmented generation system for the agency.
+* I served on an AI working group where I developed a retrieval-augmented generation system for the agency.
-* I introduced the company to the use of Microsoft Entra ID for cloud-based identity and access management with web applications.
+* I introduced the company to using Microsoft Entra ID for cloud-based identity and access management with web applications.

 ### Web Application Engineer
 **University of Wisconsin, Milwaukee** | June 2016 - July 2021